Monday, 16 March 2026

 Back in the Day

 In 1983 Graham Pearce and I qualified for the final for the first time.
-We were minnows amongst sharks but it was one of those rare days where we could do no wrong so I was hopeful of a good result.
+We were minnows amongst sharks but it was one of those rare days where we could do no wrong so I was hopeful of getting the half a green point that I needed to become a Regional Master.
 Back then there was no instant computer scoring or internet so you had to wait until the following evening and phone the scorer to find out the result.
 I remember him telling me that we had won by 'a considerable margin'.

-In those days we included strong 4441 hands in our Multi 2 opening, so 3 showed this type of hand with a singleton diamond.
-I had a little to spare but 4♥ was a bit of a punt.
-West had read the textbook that told you to lead a trump after this auction, but mistakenly chose to lead the nine of hearts.
-Graham won, cashed the top spades, ruffed a spade, then played a diamond to the ace and ruffed another spade.
+When Reese and Flint first developed the Multi 2 opening in the early seventies, it included strong 4441 hands as well as the usual weak twos in either major.
+If it was good enough for them it was good enough for us, so 3 showed 4441 with a singleton diamond and 18+ HCP.
+I had a little to spare but 4♥ was still a bit of a punt.
+West had read the textbook that told you to lead a trump after this sort of auction, but mistakenly chose to lead the nine of hearts.
+Graham won, cashed the top spades, ruffed a spade with the seven, then played a diamond to the ace and ruffed another spade with the eight.
 Meanwhile our friendly West discarded two clubs.
 When declarer led a club West took the ace and exited with a diamond, but now dummy was high so we made 12 tricks for a rather fortuitous top.

-Strong 4441 hands are pretty rare and including them into a Multi has now gone out of fashion, but a similar hand came up in the Knight Cup semi final the following year.
+Strong 4441 hands are pretty rare and including them in a Multi has now gone out of fashion, but the system came up again in the Knight Cup semi final the following year.

 On a club lead I won the ace, ruffed a club and led a heart to the queen and king.
 On a diamond return I was able to ruff two more clubs in hand and make 12 tricks when both major suits broke 3-2.
-This was a hand from the 1984 final.
+In the final everything seemed to go well and we had another comfortable win.
+This hand helped.

 Tuesday, 3 February 2026